KarenHarley/E-Commerce-Back-End/README.md

 # E-Commerce Back-End
-This command-line application uses Insominia to test the different get,post,put,delete Routes.
-These
+ This is the back end for an e-commerce site taht was made by  modifying starter code given.
+It works with Express.js API and Sequelize to interact with a MySQL database.
+Finally, this application uses Insominia to test the different get,post,put,and delete Routes.